IvanVenkov712/QuantReplay/README.md

 performance metrics fit together without hiding the core logic inside a large external framework.

-It is an educational project, not a live trading bot or investment advice yet.
+It is an educational project, not a live trading bot, and does not provide investment advice.

 ## Features